Program offered only at the Shelby-Hoover Campus

 The Radiologic Technology Program curriculum course content is delivered online in some courses.
 Students must have access to a computer and have a basic understanding of computer technology to participate in course work.

 Our RAD program was one of the first of its kind in an Alabama 2 year College.
 Prior to the establishment of junior college programs, students were trained by hospitals and received no academic credit.
-Students now complete prerequisite general education courses before being admitted into the RAD program.
+Students now complete general education courses that will apply to an Associate Degree.

 Upon admission into the program, students are involved in clinical activities at area hospitals to gain further “hands on” knowledge.
 Most clinical rotations are from 7 am-3 pm.